 Sound Business is a timely examination of the connections between media ownership, content, and distribution, one that both expands our understanding of mid-twentieth-century America and offers lessons for the digital age.

-Michael Stamm is Associate Professor of History and School of Journalism at Michigan State University.
+Michael Stamm is Associate Professor of History at Michigan State University.